Major US pipeline halts operations after ransomware attack

 Average ransoms paid in the United States jumped nearly threefold to more than $310,000 last year.
 The average downtime for victims of ransomware attacks is 21 days, according to the firm Coveware, which helps victims respond.

 U.S. law enforcement officials say some of these criminals have worked with Russia’s security services and that the Kremlin benefits by damaging adversaries’ economies.
-These operations also potentially provides cover for intelligence-gathering.
+These operations also potentially provide cover for intelligence-gathering.

 “Ransomware is the most common disruptive event that organizations are seeing right now that would cause them to shut down to prevent the spread,” said Dave White, president of cybersecurity firm Axio.